jtsoukalas/full-stack-backend/README.md

 ## Overview

-This project is a full-stack backend application that integrates MySQL, Neo4j, Kafka, and Python-based producers and consumers.
-The application reads data from MySQL and Neo4j databases, sends it to Kafka topics, and processes it using Kafka consumers.
+This project is a full-stack backend application that integrates MySQL, Neo4j, MongoDB, Kafka, and Python-based producers and consumers.

 ## Prerequisites